matrix-org/matrix-spec/content/client-server-api/modules/end_to_end_encryption.md

 starting at 0 and prefixed by a random 64-bit Initialization Vector (IV), which together form a 128-bit unique counter block.

-Clients MUST generate both the AES key and IV using a secure random source and MUST NOT use the same key or IV multiple times.
+Clients MUST generate both the AES key and IV using a cryptographically secure random source and MUST NOT use the same key or IV multiple times.
 The latter 64 bits of the 128-bit counter block MUST start at zero.

 {{% boxes/warning %}}
 An IV must never be used multiple times with the same key.
 This implies